Investors celebrate Biden winning U.S. presidency

 Many voters were hoping for a decisive election that would offer some calm, whichever candidate they cast ballots for.

-Nonetheless, investors have worried that the candidates could contest results for weeks or months.
-If Trump gains traction with his challenges, it could shake asset prices.
+Mohamed El-Erian, Allianz Group’s chief economic adviser, said he hoped a Biden administration could work with Congress to get a handle on the pandemic and pass an economic stimulus package for struggling Americans.

-“Investors need to be prepared for some volatility,” said Jason Ware, chief investment officer at Albion Financial Group.
-“There is certainly a risk to stock prices if we get bad tweets.
-The good news is that it would be short-lived and we are changing hands to someone who I believe is a lot more capable.”
+“The country needs to come together to deal better with a surge in Covid infections that risks the loss of more lives, greater disruptions to livelihoods, and long-term economic, institutional and social scarring,” he said.

-Reporting by Lewis Krauskopf and Koh Gui Qing; Additional reporting by Ira Iosebashvili and Megan Davies; Writing by Lauren Tara LaCapra; Editing by Alden Bentley and Grant McCool
+Reporting by Lewis Krauskopf, Koh Gui Qing and Lawrence Delevingne; Additional reporting by Ira Iosebashvili and Megan Davies; Writing by Lauren Tara LaCapra; Editing by Alden Bentley and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.